• HOME

 I hope this gives you the guidance you seek for the most excellent trip to Hawaii’s Kohala Coast and Kailua-Kona.
 Let me know which part you love most!
 Mahalo <3

-My trip to the Big Island was in collaboration with the Fairmont Orchid.
-All opinions come from decades of trips and are distinctly my own.
+UPDATED: March 2023.
+Disclaimer: One of my many visits to the Big Island was in collaboration with the Fairmont Orchid.
+All opinions and destination recommendations come from decades of trips and are distinctly my own.

 << see more Hawaii guides >>